nukenukey/lamb/README.md

-source code and mediocre compiler for the lamb programming language, more features / turing completeness to come
+source code and mediocre compiler for my programming language, more features / turing completeness to come